 To begin implementing just-in-time (JIT) inventory management, companies must first assess their current inventory management process.
 This includes evaluating current procurement and stocking practices to identify where improvements can be made in the existing system.
 By assessing the current process, companies can identify any issues that might be preventing them from achieving maximum efficiency and cost savings.
 Having a streamlined procurement and stocking system is essential for JIT inventory management to work.

 Once you’ve determined your processes can support a JIT approach to inventory management, the next step is to develop a strategy for implementation.
 This includes mapping out the production process and identifying which components are necessary for each step.
 This allows companies to better understand their inventory needs and plan accordingly.
-Automating inventory management process provides massive value during this phase, as this will make it easier to manage orders and track stock levels.
+Automating inventory planning provides massive value during this phase, as this will make it easier to manage orders and track stock levels.

 Once the strategy is in place, companies can begin taking steps to optimize their inventory process.
 This includes determining what type of stock should be kept on hand and how much should be ordered at any given time.
 Companies must also consider the lead time for each component in order to ensure that they can meet their production deadlines without disruption.
 Additionally, companies should measure and track inventory levels to ensure that they are using optimal amounts of stock and avoiding unnecessary costs associated with excess inventory.